Clyde0513/quantum_for_portfolio_optimization/README.md

 - **Scaling Potential:**
   - **Real-world portfolios:** 50-500+ assets
-  - **Quantum advantage:** Expected at 20+ qubits where classical optimization becomes intractable
+  - **Quantum advantage:** Expected at 20+ qubits where classical optimization becomes intractable (this is why you need lightning.qubit for more than 20 simulation qubits)
-  - **Hybrid approaches:** Quantum sampling with classical post-processing proves effective
+  - **Hybrid approaches:** Quantum sampling with classical post-processing proves effective (You can see more of this in the part 3 py file)

 **Task 1 (Mathematical Review):**